 - Combination – two or more of any patterns woven together to make a single rope

-Wire ropes also come in three different finishing types: bright, galvanized, or stainless steel.
+Wire ropes also come in three finishing types: bright, galvanized, or stainless steel.

-A “bright” wire rope means that there is no surface treatment on the metal and are instead lubricated to prevent rust and corrosion.
+A “bright” wire rope means that there is no surface treatment on the metal and is instead lubricated to prevent rust and corrosion.
 This is generally the least expensive type of wire rope.

 Galvanized steel has a zinc coating which also protects from corrosion and increases the breaking strength of the wire.
-This increases the price point as it offers a higher weight resistance.
+This boosts the price point because it offers a higher weight resistance.